 Per a line of credit agreement dated April 2001, the President who is also a major shareholder agreed to advance the Company up to a maximum principal amount of \$350,000.
 This amount was later increased to \$1,200,000.
 The line of credit is collateralized by a subordinated security interest in all of the assets of the Company.
 In consideration for the above, the Company agreed to repay such borrowed funds on a quarterly basis with accrued interest at 12% per annum, starting September 30, 2003, with a final payment due March 31, 2005, at a maximum quarterly payment of \$43,750.
 As of December 31, 2003 the principal amount of the advance was \$985,937 with additional accrued interest of \$146,653.
-Current payments were not being made however, no acceleration or event of default has been claimed on these Notes and as described below, the entire amount of this debt has been classified as long term.
+Current payments were not being made however, no acceleration or event of default has been classified as long term.